3D models are ubiquitous in many fields:

 // ...

-The advantage of tangent space is that the same normal map can be reused on different objects or different parts of the same object, regardless of their orientation in the world.
+}The advantage of the tangent space is that the same normal map can be reused on different objects or different parts of the same object, regardless of their orientation in the world.

 Let \(V\) be the view vector expressed in tangent space and \(h\) the height read from the height map at the current point.
 The texture coordinate offset is:

-\[ (u', v') = (u, v) + h \cdot \frac{(V_x, V_y)}{V_z} \] The division by \(V_z\) amplifies the offset at grazing angles (when \(V_z\) is small), which corresponds to the expected physical behavior: parallax is more visible at oblique angles.
+\[ (u', v') = (u, v) + h \cdot \frac{(V_x, V_y)}{V_z} \] The division by \(V_z\) amplifies the offset at grazing angles (when \(V_z\) is small), which corresponds to the expected physical behavior: parallax is more noticeable at oblique angles.

-Fragment shader with parallax mapping:
+Fragment shader with parallax mapping :

 in struct fragment_data {